Baloch people: Weaving

 Balochi weaving is renowned throughout the world, with fine specimens of both rugs and carpets.
 The most famous balochi rugs are those from Nimruz and Khorasan.
 Wool is the primary material used, sourced from sheep and goats.
-In some cases, camel hair or a mix of natural fibers is also used.
+In some cases, camel hair or a mix of natural fibres is also used.
 Mehrabi is a prayer rug designed in the Balochi style, and it typically features a mihrab or arch at one end of the rug.